-Which cardio exercises are best for losing weight and how much weight should I aim to lose per week?
+Which cardio exercises are the best for losing weight and how much weight should I aim to lose per week for the best results?

-The answer to the first question will only be truly valid by first pointing out the vital role that a proper diet plays to be able to achieve and maintain any long-term weight loss objective.
-In fact, maintaining a proper diet is the single most important factor when trying to lose weight, keep the weight off and improve overall health.
-Yes, a proper diet is more important and will have a greater positive impact on your physique than exercising and weight training.
-However, when a proper diet is combined with a consistent cardio and weight training program, that combination has a synergistic effect that exponentially increases the overall effectiveness of your efforts – much more so than either a proper diet or a consistent cardio program could each do independently.
+The answer to your first question needs to be centered around the vital role that a proper diet plays in losing weight and keeping it off.
+The foods you choose to consume are extremely important in order to achieve and maintain any long-term weight loss objective.
+In fact, maintaining a proper diet is the single most important factor when trying to lose body fat, keep the pounds off and improve your overall health.
+The key is to remember that a proper diet is even more important and will have a greater impact on fat loss than doing endless hours of cardio and weight training workouts.
+This is for the simple fact that you can’t out-exercise a bad diet!
+However, when a proper diet is combined with a consistent cardio and weight training program, that combination has a synergistic effect that exponentially increases the overall effectiveness of your efforts, much more so than either a proper diet or a consistent cardio program could each do independently.

-To answer your specific question, the best cardio exercises for losing weight depend on your individual particular physical abilities, limitations and your personal preferences.
+To answer your specific question, the best cardio exercises for losing weight depends on your own individual physical abilities, limitations and your personal preferences.
 If you like jogging then jog.
 If you like walking then walk.
 If you like playing basketball then play basketball!
-If you like a little bit of everything then cross-train and do a little bit of everything!
+Get the idea?
+If you like a little bit of everything then try crosstraining workouts and do a little bit of everything!
 Just try to find something you really enjoy doing on a daily basis and focus on being consistent with that activity.
-As far as how many pounds you should aim to lose per week, 1-2 pounds per week is a good number to stick to for long-term success.
+As far as how many pounds you should aim to lose per week, try focusing on 1-2 pounds per week which is a good number to stick with for long-term success.
 Below is a list of just a few great cardio exercises to consider:

 - Jogging (outside, indoor track, treadmill) – This exercise does not require much explanation.
 Just be sure to jog at a pace you are comfortable with and make sure you have proper footwear to minimize the potential for blisters or other common issues related to jogging.

-- Stationary Bike – The exercise bike can help you burn tons of calories and tone your legs.
-When working out on a stationary bike, the trick is to make sure you have the machine set with enough resistance.
-This way, you won’t pedal yourself off the bike, but you’ll also be able to sprint when necessary, which can make for a great interval workout.
+- Stationary Bike – The exercise bike can help you burn calories and tone your legs.
+When working out on a stationary bike, the trick is to make sure you set the machine with enough resistance to actually burn a significant amount of calories so you can get an effective workout.

-- Elliptical Machine – Set the machine at a level you are comfortable with and continue at your own pace but make sure you’re working hard enough to burn adequate calories.
-Short 30-60 seconds high intensity intervals work amazing with this exercise also and will really make you sweat big time!
-Allow yourself three to five minutes to cool down.
+- Elliptical Machine – The elliptical machine is a fantastic exercise to include in your cardio workouts!
+Set the machine at a level you are comfortable with and continue at your own pace, but make sure you’re working hard enough to burn adequate calories.
+Short 30-60 seconds high intensity intervals work amazing with this machine and will really make you sweat big time!
+Make sure to use both your legs and your arms to get the best workout with the elliptical machine.
+Allow yourself three to five minutes to cool down after your workout is over.

-- Basketball – Find a pickup game or just shoot baskets alone.
-Try to find a full court and be sure to be on the move constantly running to each end of the court using both baskets.
+- Basketball – Find a pickup game in your local area or just shoot some hoops solo.
+Try to find a full court and be sure to be on the move constantly running to each end of the court using both baskets so you can burn some calories while having fun!

 - Wind Sprints